blaylock08/Blaylock_516X_Project/README.md

 ## Creator Introduction

 Hello everyone!
 My name is Kyle Blaylock and I am a graduate student at Iowa State University.
 I am currently working on a Master's of Science degree in Agricultural Engineering with an emphasis in Advanced Machinery Systems.
 More specifically, self-propelled agricultural sprayers and how their performance can be improved.
-I took ABE 516X because my research is very data heavy and I wanted to learn new and different ways to handle large amounts of data.
+I took ABE 516X because my research is very data-heavy and I wanted to learn new and different ways to handle large amounts of data.

 <p align="center">
    <img src="Test_Images/IMG_0303.jpg" height="410"> <img src="Test_Images/IMG_0413.jpg" height="410">